 The first stop was Charleston, SC.
 It is easily one of the most beautiful cities in the United States.
 Charming, colorful and eccentric.
 Our goal for our few days in Charleston was not too much more than 1) eat lots of southern food and 2) see lots of old southern homes.
 We did both.

 I told the kids to not get used to it, as this is NOT normal for a hotel and it would be a while before they stayed anywhere that nice again.
-For the record we stayed at the French Quarter Inn in Charleston.
+We stayed at the French Quarter Inn in Charleston.
 I don’t have any “arrangement” with them or anything, I just think that it’s nice to give a shout out to good companies when you find them, and they deserve it.

 From our home base close to the market in Charleston we explored the city.
 I had planned ahead and made dinner reservations each night (thank you to everyone on Facebook for your suggestions).
-Personally I ordered Shrimp and Grits every night trying to decide which restaurant had the best in Charleston (my opinion, Hominy Grill, followed closely by Hanks).
+Personally, I ordered Shrimp and Grits every night trying to decide which restaurant had the best in Charleston (my opinion, Hominy Grill, followed closely by Hanks).

 We spent a few days taking carriage rides and walking around the historic city.
 We shopped, took a ghost tour from a very colorful and possibly inebriated guide, and stopped for pralines anytime we passed a candy shop.

-After we wore ourselves out with a few days of walking and eating in Charleston (in 90+ degree humid heat, and yes it did get to us, there were a many hours with very grumpy kids and adults) we packed up the car and headed a bit more south to Amelia Island, Florida with stops in Savannah,Georgia and St. Augustine, Florida as well.. but I think our story has gotten a bit long today so I’ll save those photos for another week.
+After we wore ourselves out with a few days of walking and eating in Charleston (in 90+ degree humid heat, and yes it did get to us, there were many hours with very grumpy kids and adults) we packed up the car and headed a bit more south to Amelia Island, Florida with stops in Savannah,Georgia and St. Augustine, Florida as well.. but I think our story has gotten a bit long today so I’ll save those photos for another week.

-here are a few more snapshots:
+A few more snapshots: